AttorneyOnline/AO2-Client/README.md

 	- In your `courtroom_sounds.ini`:
 		- Add a sound effect for `not_guilty`, for example: `not_guilty = sfx-notguilty.wav`.
 		- Add a sound effect for `guilty`, for example: `guilty = sfx-guilty.wav`.
+		- Add a sound effect for the case alerts.
+They work similarly to modcall alerts, or callword alerts.
+For example: `case_call = sfx-triplegavel-soj.wav`.
 	- In your `courtroom_design.ini`, place the following new UI elements as and if you wish:
 		- `log_limit_label`, which is a simple text that exmplains what the spinbox with the numbers is.
 Needs an X, Y, width, height number.
 		- `log_limit_spinbox`, which is the spinbox for the log limit, allowing you to set the size of the log limit in-game.
 Needs the same stuff as above.